Meet Love Island Winter 2020 contestant Finley Tapp – the bombshell footballer who fancies three Islanders

 Coupled up with: Single

-Finley, who charges himself a 9/10, says it’s “not all about looks” when he’s searching for a associate.
+Finley, who charges himself a 9/10, says it’s “not all about looks” when he’s on the lookout for a accomplice.

 “I want a girl who is fun and outgoing and someone who can make me laugh,” he mentioned.
 “I don’t have a type looks-wise but obviously you want that initial attraction.”